CocoFruit/FourScore-and-Seven-Connects-Ago/README.md

 # FourScore-and-Seven-Connects-Ago: A Connect Four Game with Negamax AI
-This is a Python program that allows users to play Connect Four game against an AI agent that uses the Negamax algorithm called FourScore-and-Seven-Connects-Ago.
+This is a Python program that allows users to play Connect Four game against an AI agent that uses aa Negamax algorithm.
+I built this in September 2022.
 ## Requirements
 Python 3.x
 numpy